Processing Workflows

 2. Identify autofluorescence channels

-3. Subtract autofluorescence
+3. Subtract autofluorescence (global or weighted)

-4. Apply filtering
+4. Apply denoising and filtering

 Workflow 4: Segmentation Analysis